andrewt3000/MachineLearning/neuralNets.md

 Mini batch gradient descent: Stochastic gradient descent that considers more than one randomly choosen example before making an update.
 Batch size is a hyperparmeter that determines how many training examples you consider before making a weight update.
 Typical values are factors of 2, such as 32 or 128.
 Larger mini-batches result in greater throughput, but can cause overfitting.

-Momentum sgd is a variation that accelerates sgd.
+Momentum sgd is a variation that accelerates sgd, dampens oscillations, and helps skip over local minima and saddlepoints.
 It collects data on each update in a velocity vector to assist in calculating the gradient.
-The velocity matrix represents the momentum. μ is a hyperparameter that represents the friction. μ is in the range of 0 to 1 and μ=1 is no friction. .9 is a typical value for the momentum.
+The velocity matrix represents the momentum.
+Rho is a hyperparameter that represents the friction.
+Rho is in the range of 0 to 1.
+Typical values for rho are 0.9 and 0.99.
 Nesterov momentum is another variation.

 Other optimization algorithms include AdaGrad, AdaDelta, Adam, Adamax, NAdam, and RMSProp.
 See [An overview of gradient descent optimization algorithms](http://sebastianruder.com/optimizing-gradient-descent/)